zaidjavaid/dailydiet/README.md

 - **User Registration and Login:** Create an account or log in to an existing one to track your diet.

-- **Record Meals:** Add information about your daily meals, including name, date&time, meal type and intake quantity.
+- **Record Meals:** Add information about your daily meals, including Food name, date and time, meal type and intake quantity.

 - **Dashboard:** View a summary of your daily calorie intake and track your progress.